nordeim/n8n-Workflow/docs/prompts_to_refine.md

 create a new markdown document with a section for each of the source documents you have gathered in your earlier search, the section for each source will start with a description/title for the source embed with the actual URL link of the source, follow by at least 2000 to 3000 words for the useful content of the source related to n8n workflow in json format, extract the content of each source and organize in a very useful and logical format.
 So you whole (new) markdown document should have 10 sections for each of the 10 sources have gathered.
 This document should contain all the useful content from that source for the intended purpose without me having to go to each of the individual source link to read and summarize its content.

 ---
+awesome job! please create for me a real-world Microsoft Outlook + AI auto-responder workflow in json format, within json and tags, that is complete enough to be very practical and useful for most common use cases. make sure your workflow json is fully validated and contains details with explanations to help customization for specific accounts.
+---
 awesome document! unfortunately, you produced it in a language that is foreign to me.
 Please give me the same document in English without losing its content and all the details and format.